 Telepractice services may be not be appropriate for some students.
-When a student is not a candidate for services via telepractice, they may make up the missed sessions when they physically return to campus.
-Services may be an approximation of the goals to assist the child in maintaining some level of skills until on-campus school resumes.
+When a student is not a candidate for services via telepractice, missed sessions can be made up when they physically return to school.
+Services may be modified to include goals targeted to assist the child in maintaining some level of skills until services are resumed at school.

 Services may be refused or ineffective because the delivery of telepractice services require a facilitator.
 If the parents/caregivers or their surrogate are unable to participate and support the student during the session, then the SLP will document all attempts to provide support and education to the family.
-Services will resume once school is occurring on campus again.
+Services will resume once school resumes in person.
 Schools—not parents/caregivers—are required to provide a FAPE.
 Parents have the right to refuse services at any time (see §1401 of IDEA 2004).